Fit a DDM to Observed Data

 For aggregated fits, aggregated statistics are set to the model and the cost

-.
+function is switched to "rmse".
 If incompatible settings are requested,

 the function switches to a compatible configuration and informs the user

-with messages (these messages can be suppressed via the messaging
+with messages (these messages can be suppressed via the messaging argument).

-for Classical optimization
+Specifying lower/upper for Classical optimization

-provides a flexible way of specifying the
+the function estimate_model_dm() provides a flexible way of specifying the

 optimization space; this is identical to specifying the parameter simulation

-space in simulate_data.drift_dm()
+space in simulate_data.drift_dm().

 Users have three options to specify the search space (see also the examples below):